shurco/litecart/README.md

 Litecart is an open source shopping-cart in 1 file of embedded database (SQLite), convenient dashboard UI and simple site.

+> [!WARNING]
-> ⚠️&nbsp;&nbsp;Current major version is zero (`v0.x.x`) to accommodate rapid development and fast iteration while getting early feedback from users.
+> Current major version is zero (`v0.x.x`) to accommodate rapid development and fast iteration while getting early feedback from users.
 Please keep in mind that litecart is still under active development and therefore full backward compatibility is not guaranteed before reaching v1.0.0.

 ![Example](/.github/media/demo.gif)

 ## 🏆&nbsp;&nbsp;Features

-- [x] 🚀 **Simple and Fast**: Enjoy a one-click installation process that gets your store up and running quickly, saving you time and effort.
+🚀 **Simple and Fast**: Enjoy a one-click installation process that gets your store up and running quickly, saving you time and effort.

-- [x] 💰 **Support for Popular Payment Systems**: Accept payments seamlessly with support for popular payment systems, ensuring a smooth checkout experience for your customers.
+💰 **Support for Popular Payment Systems**: Accept payments seamlessly with support for popular payment systems, ensuring a smooth checkout experience for your customers.

-- [x] 🔑 **Sell Files and License Keys**: Whether you're selling digital files or license keys, litecart has you covered, providing flexibility in the types of products you can offer.
+🔑 **Sell Files and License Keys**: Whether you're selling digital files or license keys, litecart has you covered, providing flexibility in the types of products you can offer.

-- [x] ⚙️ **Lightweight and Efficient**: litecart utilizes SQLite as its embedded database, eliminating the need for heavy databases like MySQL, PostgreSQL, or MongoDB.
+⚙️ **Lightweight and Efficient**: litecart utilizes SQLite as its embedded database, eliminating the need for heavy databases like MySQL, PostgreSQL, or MongoDB.
 This results in a lightweight website that performs exceptionally well.

-- [x] ☁️ **Easily Customizable**: Modify and customize your litecart website effortlessly to match your branding and unique requirements, making it truly your own.
+☁️ **Easily Customizable**: Modify and customize your litecart website effortlessly to match your branding and unique requirements, making it truly your own.

-- [x] 🧞‍♂️ **Convenient Administration Panel**: With a user-friendly dashboard UI, litecart offers a hassle-free administration panel, allowing you to manage your store, inventory, and orders with ease.
+🧞‍♂️ **Convenient Administration Panel**: With a user-friendly dashboard UI, litecart offers a hassle-free administration panel, allowing you to manage your store, inventory, and orders with ease.

-- [x] ⚡️ **Hardware Compatibility**: Whether you're running litecart on a powerful server or a modest hardware setup, rest assured that it will work seamlessly, providing a consistent shopping experience for your customers.
+⚡️ **Hardware Compatibility**: Whether you're running litecart on a powerful server or a modest hardware setup, rest assured that it will work seamlessly, providing a consistent shopping experience for your customers.

-- [x] 🔒 **Built-in HTTPS Support**: Prioritizing security, litecart comes with built-in support for HTTPS, ensuring the safety of your customers' data.
+🔒 **Built-in HTTPS Support**: Prioritizing security, litecart comes with built-in support for HTTPS, ensuring the safety of your customers' data.

 ## ⬇️&nbsp;&nbsp;Installation